marcoonroad/hieroglyphs/README.md

   Elliptic Curves family, etc).
 - [ ] API documentation for the project (I should prefer automatic generation of documentation tools and provide the API documentation online under GH pages).
+- [ ] Stress tests and prediction/timing simulated attacks, to prove the underlying
+  library security and Private Key collision-free/resistance semantics.

 The novel approach of this library is to sign every piece of hexadecimal character from a given hash, so our range to sign and verify bits/bytes is smaller (we only